It was a Thursday morning when I heard.

 Immigrants like my father were not usually given clearance to work on government contracts, but the company had made an exception for my dad.
 In fact, he was the only foreign-born employee granted such high clearance levels.
 Evidently, he was not supposed to talk with anyone who could leak information back to a foreign country, so he limited his contacts with Taiwanese and Chinese friends.

 I also learned more about my dad as a worker and a person.
 One of his subordinates told me that when people were discussing a problem in staff meetings, if my dad spoke up and made suggestions, everybody deferred to him.
 His coworkers told me that he had always been well respected, kind, and modest, the third-highest-ranking person in his division.
-He was seen as a mentor, an innovator, an expert in
+He was seen as a mentor, an innovator, an expert in his field.

 His colleagues also told me that he was proud of his sons.
 That meant a lot to me, to hear that he said so to others.
 I had had a rocky relationship with my father over the years, so I was deeply grateful for the stories they told and the things I learned about my father that week.
 Despite the grief and pain, each person’s remembrance was a gift I could take with me.